michaelchadwick/audiohash-web/README.md

 # Audio Hash (Web)

 A web app that allows you to load multiple audio files and mix them together into one file (a "hash").
+Create some SoundPlayers, add some files (file upload control or drag 'n' drop), choose amount to "sample", and then make your hash!

 The original idea was to automate making "samplers" of tracks from an album of music by grabbing random bits of a few songs and combining them into one with some cross-fades and such.